jvtcl/pmedmize/README.md

 # pmedmize
-Utilities for Iterative Proportional Fitting with the P-MEDM Method
+Utilities for Population Synthesis with the P-MEDM Method

+This is a wrapper for [PMEDMrcpp](https://bitbucket.org/nnnagle/pmedmrcpp/src/master) with added functionality for:

+- Building individual-level (PUMS) constraints
+- Reliability assessment
+- Reshaping/manipulating PUMS data

 #### Prerequisites

-Nagle's [PMEDMrcpp library](https://bitbucket.org/nnnagle/pmedmrcpp/src/master), which contains the core P-MEDM functionality.
-To install, use `devtools::install_packages('nnnagle/pmedmrcpp')`.
+To install `PMEDMrcpp`, use `devtools::install_packages('nnnagle/pmedmrcpp')`.

 #### References